 Keeping one meal on the table lets the child know that THIS is what’s for dinner.
 Introducing your child to almost everything you eat when they are young also helps them be more adventurous in their eating as they get older.
 This is one of the most crucial steps on how to overcome picky eating.

-If you are already seeing tantrums, acting out or defiance, take a moment and review the 7 Worst Child Behaviors and Solutions to bring the peace back into your house.
+If you are already seeing tantrums, acting out or defiance, take a moment and review the 7 Worst Child Behaviors and Solutions (click to read on my site) to bring the peace back into your house.

 2. Homemade Fast Food

 If your children only eat fast food and demand to eat out every now and then, try making that type of food at home rather than taking them out all the time.